coalaura/lugo/README.md

 * `lugo.diagnostics.loopVarMutation`: Toggle diagnostics for mutating a loop variable inside the loop body.
 * `lugo.diagnostics.incorrectVararg`: Toggle diagnostics for using the vararg `...` expression outside of a vararg function.
 * `lugo.diagnostics.shadowingLoopVar`: Toggle diagnostics when a loop variable shadows an outer local or global variable.
+* `lugo.diagnostics.constantCondition`: Toggle diagnostics for conditions that are statically known to be always true or always false.
 * `lugo.diagnostics.unreachableElse`: Toggle diagnostics for unreachable `elseif` or `else` branches.
 * `lugo.diagnostics.usedIgnoredVariable`: Toggle diagnostics for variables that are used but their name starts with `_`.
 * `lugo.diagnostics.deprecated`: Toggle warnings for usage of `@deprecated` symbols.